Accessibility and language tool guide

 Babies under 12 months learn most when:

-• someone shows them things in real life
+• You show them things in real life

 These “serve and return” interactions, you talk → baby reacts → you respond,